Domestic violence in India: Sexual assault

 except during the period of marital separation of the partners.

 The Section 375 of the Indian Penal Code (IPC) considers the forced sex in marriages as a crime only when the wife is below 15.
 Thus, marital rape is not a criminal offense under IPC.
 The marital rape victims have to take recourse to the Protection of Women from Domestic Violence Act 2005 (PWDVA).
 The PWDVA, which came into force in 2006, outlaws marital rape.
 However, it offers only a civil remedy for the offence.

-Honor killing
+Honour killing

 An honour killing is the practice wherein an individual is killed by one or more family member(s), because he or she is believed to have brought shame on the family.
 The shame may range from refusing to enter an arranged marriage, having sex outside marriage, being in a relationship that is disapproved by the family, starting a divorce proceeding, or engaging in homosexual relations.

 In 2010, the Supreme Court of India issued notice seeking data and explanation for rise in honor killings to the states of Punjab, Haryana, Bihar, Uttar Pradesh, Rajasthan, Jharkhand, Himachal Pradesh and Madhya Pradesh.